-You must sign the Safety Acknowledgement sheet before you may work in the lab.
-If you have questions about these rules and procedures, please ask your LI before starting any laboratory work in this course.
+Students must sign the Safety Acknowledgement sheet before working in the lab.
+If you have any questions, please ask your LI before starting any lab work.

 Safety in the Chemistry 2 Laboratories

 Students are an integral part of accident and injury prevention effort.
 The laboratory safety rules require the students to follow Safe Laboratory Practices and wear the proper Personal Protective Equipment (PPE).